mongodb/mongodb-atlas-cli/atlascli.md

 ## Installing

-Atlas CLI is currently in the pre-release phase, do not use it in the production environment.
+Atlas CLI is currently in the pre-release phase.
+Do not use it in a production environment.

 ### Pre-built Binaries